 \subsection{Minimal Operations}

-In some classification results, e.g.~in Chapter~\ref{chap:schaefer} and Chapter~\ref{chap:tcsp} it turns out that a \emph{bottom-up} approach works best: e.g, in Chapter~\ref{chap:tcsp} we first classify all the minimal (with respect to set inclusion) locally closed clones that strictly contain the automorphism group of the random graph $\Aut((\mV;E))$, and then the classification argument is organized according to those \emph{minimal} clones.
+In some classification results, e.g.~in Chapter~\ref{chap:schaefer} and Chapter~\ref{chap:tcsp} it turns out that a \emph{bottom-up} approach works best: for example in Chapter~\ref{chap:schaefer} we first classify all the minimal (with respect to set inclusion) locally closed clones that strictly contain the automorphism group of the random graph, and then the classification argument is organised according to those \emph{minimal} clones.

 \begin{definition} Let $\cC \subseteq \cO$ be a locally closed clone.
 We say that \begin{itemize} \item a local clone $\cD \subseteq \cO$ is \emph{minimal above $\cC$}Ê if $\cC \subsetneq \cD$, and $\cC \subsetneq \cE \subseteq \cD$ implies $\cE=\cD$ for all locally closed clones $\cE$. \item a function $f \in \cO$ is \emph{minimal above $\cC$} if $f$ is not from $\cC$, and of minimal arity such that for every $g \notin \cC$ that is locally generated by $\cC \cup \{f\}$ we have that $\cC \cup \{g\}$ locally generates $f$. \end{itemize} \end{definition}